Andras-Csanyi/software_engineering/docs/blog/2024/2024-11-24-potato-baby-steps/article.md

 title: Potato - basic assignments
 ---

-It's time for a small victory lap and justify my viewpoint.
+It's time for a small victory lap and justify my viewpoint by just listing what I have learned so far doing this thing.

 [!Potato](images/potato.gif)